AndreyBorisKhesin/Puzzle/README.md

 # Puzzle
-My attempt to recreate the Gordian's Knot algorithmically.
+My attempt to recreate the Gordian'points Knot algorithmically.